List of Valley Metro Rail & Streetcar stations: Stations

 The northern terminus station of the B Line at Metro Parkway station.
-This station is the system's first elevated station.
+This is the system's first elevated station.

 The Central Avenue/Camelback station is an off-street side platform station that diagonally cuts part of a city block between Camelback Road and Central Avenue.

 The Downtown Phoenix Hub is a side platform split-station, with one platform located on Central Avenue, one platform on 1st Avenue, one platform on Jefferson Street, and one platform on Washington Street.

 The Veterans Way/College Avenue station is located in Downtown Tempe near Arizona State University and hosts a large bus transit center.

-The Center/Main Street is located in downtown Mesa adjacent to their City Hall complex and the Mesa Arts Center.
+The Center/Main Street is located in downtown Mesa, adjacent to the City Hall complex and the Mesa Arts Center.